Ziply Fiber in Montana

 What is the fastest internet speed from Ziply Fiber in Montana?

-The fastest Ziply Fiber plan available in Montana is the Ziply 5 Gig at $80/mo, offering download speeds up to 5,000 Mbps and upload speeds up to 5,000 Mbps.
+The fastest Ziply Fiber plan available in Montana is the Ziply 5 Gig at $80/mo, offering download speeds up to 5,000 Mbps.
+Upload speeds up to 5,000 Mbps.
 This plan supports demanding household usage including 4K streaming, large file transfers, video conferencing, and online gaming across many simultaneous devices.

 Does Ziply Fiber offer fiber internet in Montana?